skoshiwosh/cgpython/README.md

 # cgpython
-Documents for teaching Python for visual effects
+Documents for teaching Python for visual effects and game development